 High Performance Storage System

-HPSS is the archival mass-storage resource at ORNL and consists of robotic tape and disk storage components, Linux servers, and associated software.
-Incoming data is written to disk and later migrated to tape for long term archival.
+The High-Performance Storage System (HPSS) is the archival mass-storage resource at ORNL and consists of robotic tape and disk storage components, Linux servers, and associated software.
+Incoming data is written to disk and later migrated to tape for long-term archival.
 As storage, network, and computing technologies continue to change, ORNL’s storage system evolves to take advantage of new equipment that is both more capable and more cost-effective.

 Specifications and Features

 - Cartridge capacity: Total capacity of 13,221 IBM 3592 JD tapes, 11704 slots currently in use